-otorcycles in your rear view mirror may be closer than they appear.
-But don’t be alarmed.
-A pack of Hogs roaring up to your bumper is immediate confirmation that you’re cruising a top-notch back road.
-As those bikers know, the region is chock-full of natural wonders, but it’s the byways connecting these places that make a trip special, adding local flavor, inspiring beauty, and historical context.
+If you see a pack of motorcycles roar up in your rearview mirror, take that as confirmation that you’re riding on a top-notch backroad.
+As the bikers know, this region is chock-full of natural wonders, but it’s the byways connecting these places that make a trip special, adding local flavor, inspiring beauty, and historical context.
 So get your motor running…

 Blue Ridge Parkway

-In late May and June, rhododendrons, mountain laurels, flame azaleas, and pinxters bloom along the road.
-In the fall, orange, red, and yellow leaves shimmer across the forested mountains.
+In mid-October, fall's foliage is near peak with incredible orange, red, and yellow leaves shimmering across the mountains.
 Year-round, a series of scenic overlooks offer smashing views of the Shenandoah Valley.
 Pick one, drop your camp chair, and wait.
 Eagle, deer, and bear sightings may be the reward for your patience.

 Continuing south, the Parkway drops from its lofty ridgeline perch to deep riparian forest.
 At the James River Visitor Center, walk the Trail of Trees and study the historic river lock.
 Next up?
 The lowest point on the Parkway, rising a mere 650ft.
 From here, it's a 13-mile climb up Apple Orchard Mountain.
 At 3,950ft., it's the highest Parkway elevation in Virginia.
 It's also home to the elusive Peaks of Otter salamander.
 This unique amphibian lives just one place in the world – right here.

 For a scenic loop, drop from the Parkway at Route 501 and join Route 11 in Natural Bridge.
 This leafy two-lane road tracks the Wilderness Road (also called the Great Road or Wagon Road), which carried settlers through the region in the 1700s.